barend-erasmus/example-project/README.md

 ### Running the application

+* Make sure `typescript` is globally installed on your machine.
 * Make sure you have a valid connection string to a MongoDB instance in the `config.ts` file.
 * Enter `npm start` into terminal and press enter.
 * Browse to `http://localhost:3000/api/docs` to view the Swagger documentation.

 ### Running the unit tests

+* Make sure `typescript` is globally installed on your machine.
 * Make sure `mocha` is globally installed on your machine.
 * Enter `npm test` into terminal and press enter.

 ### Running the code coverage

+* Make sure `typescript` is globally installed on your machine.
 * Make sure `istanbul` is globally installed on your machine.
 * Enter `npm run coverage` into terminal and press enter.